-This ingredient was just banned in Hawaii because it has been shown to cause harm to coral reefs.
+This ingredient was banned in Hawaii because it has been shown to cause harm to coral reefs.
 Not exactly a ringing endorsement for something to be smeared all over your body.
 Aside from that, it's a form of synthetic estrogen, according to the Environmental Working Group, and can cause a disruption in your hormones.
-In its 2018 review of sunscreen ingredients, the EWG actually found oxybenzone to be the most troubling ingredient.
+The EWG actually considers oxybenzone to be the most troubling sunscreen ingredient.

 Like the aforementioned oxybenzone, octinoxate is also banned in Hawaii for coral reef reasons.
 It's been shown to cause skin allergies, and in animal studies, it had effects on the reproductive system and thyroid.

-While this ingredient hasn't been found to cause hormone disruption like the others, the EWG did find that it causes high rates of irritation.
-And it's not sun-stable, which means it has to be mixed with stabilizers, like Octisalate (which the EWG ranks as having moderate toxicity concerns) in order to be used in a sunblock.
+While this ingredient hasn't been found to cause hormone disruption like the others, according to the EWG, it causes high rates of irritation.
+And it's not sun-stable, which means it has to be mixed with stabilizers, like Octisalate (which the EWG ranks as having moderate toxicity concerns) in order to be used in sunblock.

 This is a form of vitamin A, which is a powerful antioxidant.
-We're normally fans of these things in our routine—eating vitamin A–rich foods has been shown to be beneficial for our skin.
+We're normally fans of these things in our routine—eating vitamin A-rich foods has been shown to be beneficial for our skin.
 But when retinyl palmitate meets your skin meets the sun, that's when the problems begin.
-When exposed to the sun, it can actually form free radicals, which is quite literally the opposite reason you want antioxidants.
+Animal studies have shown that, when exposed to the sun, it is potentially cancerous and forms free radicals, which is quite literally the opposite reason you want antioxidants.

-The EWG rates mineral sunscreens higher than chemical sunscreens, mainly because there is little evidence that these go through the skin barrier and are absorbed by your body.
+The EWG rates mineral sunscreens higher than chemical sunscreens, because they claim there is little evidence that these go through the skin barrier and are absorbed by your body in the way that chemical sunscreens are.
 They recommend sunscreens made with titanium dioxide or zinc oxide.
 Below, our mineral sunscreen picks.

 A mineral sport sunscreen that won't sweat into your eyes.